PatrickCHennessey/Excel/Formulas_and_Templates/Templates/Distribution/Poisson_Distribution/Readme.md

 Poisson Distribution - Determines the amount of time between events occuring utilizing lambda

-ote: Poisson Distribution deals only with whole numbers
+Note: Poisson Distribution deals only with whole numbers
 Note: Think of Poisson Distribution as inverse of exponential function